deadlykam/CodeOptPro/README.md

 #### [MonoAdvUpdateGlobal](https://github.com/deadlykam/CodeOptPro/blob/8524978f4a7d67e2cd096397d45a329dbdc87076/CodeOptPro/Assets/KamranWali/CodeOptPro/Scripts/Managers/UpdateManagerGlobal.cs):
 This is same as _MonoAdvUpdateLocal_.
 See the details there to understand.
 The only difference is that _UpdateManagerGlobalHelper_ needs to be refered in the _updateManager_ field in the inspector.
 ***
+## Updates
+Here I will share all the updates done to the newer versions.
+Below are the updates.
+1. Added countdown timer.
+***
 ## Versioning
 The project uses [Semantic Versioning](https://semver.org/).
 Available versions can be seen in [tags on this repository](https://github.com/deadlykam/CodeOptPro/tags).